mathworks/ci-configuration-examples/README.md

 ## Licensing
-When you use a cloud-hosted agent, product licensing for your pipeline depends on your project visibility as well as the types of products the pipeline uses:
+Product licensing for your pipeline depends on your project visibility as well as the types of products the pipeline uses:

 - Public project — MathWorks&reg; automatically licenses all products for you, except for transformation products, such as MATLAB Coder&trade; and MATLAB Compiler&trade;.
 - Private project — MathWorks does not automatically license any products for you.